 {\bf [Lines~\ref{line:while-one}-\ref{line:while-one-end}]} Note that any vertex $u \in \bigcap_{r \in \{1, \ldots, k\}} N(h^{-1}(r))$ is not in $C$ because, for each $r \in \{1, \ldots, k\}$, $h^{-1}(r) \neq \emptyset$.
 Furthermore, such a vertex $u$ does not belong to the solution $S$ because $u \in N(C)$ (since $D \subseteq C$) and $C$ is a connected component of $G[S]$.

 {\bf [Lines~\ref{line:while-two}-\ref{line:while-two-end}]} We will now show that any connected component of $G-N[D]$ which is not a module, is a subset of $N(C)$.
-Note that $S$ is also a solution in $G- Z$, where $Z$ is a connected component of $G-N[D]$ which is not a module.
+This will imply that $S$ is also a solution in $G- Z$, where $Z$ is a connected component of $G-N[D]$ which is not a module.
 Let $X=N(C) \setminus N(D)$ and let $Y= V(G) \setminus N[C]$.

 \begin{claim} $E(X,Y) = \emptyset$. \end{claim} \begin{claimproof} Suppose for the sake of contradiction that there exists $y \in Y$ and $x \in X$ such that $yx \in E(G)$.
 Since $x \in X$ and $X = N(C)\setminus N(D)$, there exists $c \in C$ such that $xc \in E(G)$.
 Also $c \not \in D$, as otherwise $x \in N(D)$.
 Say $c \in \hm^{-1}(i) \setminus D$, for some $i \in \{1, \ldots, k\}$.
 Since $D$ is a dominating set of $C$, there exists $d \in \hm^{-1}(j)$, where $j \neq i$, such that $cd \in E(G)$.
 Let $d' \in \hm^{-1}(i) \cap D$.
 Such a vertex $d'$ exists because $D$ intersects every $\hm^{-1}(r)$ for $r \in \{1, \ldots, k\}$.
 Also because $D$ is connected, there exists a shortest path $P'$ from $d$ to $d'$ in $G[D]$.
 Let $d^*$ be the last vertex on this path such that $cd^* \in E(G)$.
 Note that $d^* \neq d'$ because $c,d \in \hm^{-1}(i)$ and $G[\hm^{-1}(i)]$ is independent.
 Let $P$ be the subpath of $P'$ from $d^*$ to $d'$ in $G[D]$,